-Tabei et al. compared the effect of non-pharmacological interventions between dementia groups, including physical exercise with music and cognitive stimulation tasks (Tabei et al., 2018).
+Tabei et al. compared the effect of non-pharmacological interventions between dementia groups, including physical exercise with music and cognitive stimulation tasks.
 The authors enrolled 46 patients with mild-to-moderate dementia, 25 of them performed a task consisting of physical exercise with music, and 21 subjects performed cognitive stimulation tasks.
 It should be noted, however, that the results might be influenced by the limitations of the study, such as the non-inclusion of healthy controls, or the rapid intervention period of the study.
 The authors concluded that patients with mild-to-moderate dementia, accompanied by cognitive decline and extensive cortical atrophy, did not experience the same improvement after non-pharmaceutical therapy, concluding to the importance of individualized non-pharmacological interventions.

-Long et al. discuss the function of MCI assessment as a crucial checkpoint of AD effects (Long et al., 2018).
+Long et al. discuss the function of MCI assessment as a crucial checkpoint of AD effects.
 This study enrolled 69 MCI patients and 63 healthy controls.
 None of the MCI patients had taken any medications that could interfere with cognitive functions.
 The authors proposed and examined the Hurst exponent of fMRI data from several brain regions, including the left middle frontal gyrus, the right hippocampus, the bilateral parahippocampal gyrus, the bilateral amygdala, the left cingulate gyrus, the left insular gyrus, the left fusiform gyrus, the left superior parietal gyrus, the left orbital gyrus, and the left basal ganglia as proof of MCI identification.

-Keywords: AD, amyloid-β, diagnosis, Treatment procedures, Risk factors, mechanisms
+Keywords: AD, amyloid-β, diagnosis, treatment procedures, risk factors, mechanisms

-Received: 14 Apr 2019;
+Received: 14 April 2019; Accepted: 09 July 2019;

-Edited by: Einar M. Sigurdsson, New York University, United States
+Edited and reviewed by: Einar M. Sigurdsson, New York University, United States

-Copyright: © 2019 Alexiou, Kamal and Ashraf.
+Copyright © 2019 Alexiou, Kamal and Ashraf.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.